The conic geometry of rectangles inscribed in lines

 To see that the theorem holds in full generality, suppose that $L_1$, $L_2$, $\phi$ and $\theta$ are as in the statement of the theorem.
-After a translation to the origin and a rotation of $\phi$ radians in the counterclockwise direction, the lines are in the position described in the first part of the proof, and so the surface generated by $L_1,L_2$ is the real elliptical cone with defining equation $ z^2=({\bf x}-{\bf a})^T R_{\phi} \Lambda_\theta R_{-\phi} ({\bf x}-{\bf a}).$ This elliptical cone is hyperbolically rotated since $R_{\phi} \Lambda_\theta R_{-\phi}$ is symmetric, positive definite and has determinant $1$. \end{proof}
+After a translation to the origin and a rotation of $\phi$ radians in the counterclockwise direction, the lines are in the position described in the first part of the proof, and so the surface defined by $L_1,L_2$ is the real elliptical cone with defining equation $ z^2=({\bf x}-{\bf a})^T R_{\phi} \Lambda_\theta R_{-\phi} ({\bf x}-{\bf a}).$ This elliptical cone is hyperbolically rotated since $R_{\phi} \Lambda_\theta R_{-\phi}$ is symmetric, positive definite and has determinant $1$. \end{proof}

-\begin{remark} Theorem~\ref{cone 1} implies that the major and minor axes of any level curve of the HR-cone ${\mathcal{C}}$ lie on the pair of orthogonal lines that bisect the generating lines for ${\mathcal{C}}$.
+\begin{remark} Theorem~\ref{cone 1} implies that the major and minor axes of any level curve of the HR-cone ${\mathcal{C}}$ lie on the pair of orthogonal lines that bisect the defining lines for ${\mathcal{C}}$.
 By the principal axis theorem, these lines are in the direction of any pair of linearly independent eigenvectors of the cone matrix for $\c C$.
 Similarly, the eigenvalues for the cone matrix are the squares of the lengths of the semi-major and semi-minor axes of the ellipse that is the level curve at height $z =1$. \end{remark}

-In Theorem~\ref{pos def} we show how to obtain the generating lines for an HR-cone from its cone matrix and apex location.
+In Theorem~\ref{pos def} we show how to obtain the defining lines for an HR-cone from its cone matrix and apex location.
 This depends on the following lemma, which is needed in Section 4 also.

 \begin{lemma} If $A \ne B$ are $2 \times 2$ symmetric positive definite matrices with determinant $1$, then $\det(A-B) <0$. \end{lemma}

 \begin{proof} Since $A$ is symmetric, there is an orthogonal matrix $Q$ and a diagonal matrix $\Lambda$ such that $Q^T\Lambda Q = A$.
 Because $\det(A) = 1$ there is $\alpha \ne 0$ with Also, since $A-B = Q^T(\Lambda-QBQ^T)Q$ and $\det(Q) = 1$, we have $\det(A-B) = \det(\Lambda-QBQ^T)$.
 We show that $ \det(\Lambda-QBQ^T)<0$.